magboola/Node-Rest-Service/README.md

     $ nodemon index.js
 ####
 NOTE: The service is running in port `3000` but can be easily changed by changing the environment variable in a `.env` file in the root folder.
 Also, other private information can be set in this file e.g the `db_name`, `db_password` and `db_host`.
-Then add it to the `.gitignore` file. `node_module` should also be added to the `.gitignore` filel
+Then add it to the `.gitignore` file. `node_module` should also be added to the `.gitignore` file